EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 We use the value of *i*th bit to indicate whether the key *i* exists, then the implementation is trivial.

+##### 11.1-3

+> Suggest how to implement a direct-address table in which the keys of stored elements do not need to be distinct and
+> the elements can have satellite data.
+All three dictionary operations (*Insert*, *Delete*, and *Search*) should run in
+> O(1) time.
+(Don’t forget that *Delete* takes as an argument a pointer to an object to be deleted, not a key.)

+For all elements with key *k*, store them in a doubly linked list, then store the doubly linked list in position *i* of the direct-address table.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: